paulahemsi/cub3d/README.md

 * 29/04: The leaks were found and corrected and the code is being refactored.
 Error messages were wrote in a more specific way.

+* 30/04: Two mechanics were in conflict: the `r` *always running* key and `shift` to run, so I took off the always running option.

 </details>